-I am an Adjunct Assistant Professor at the Department of Central Eurasian Studies (CEUS) and Senior Fellow at the Centre for the Study of the Middle East (CSME) at Indiana University Bloomington (having taught previously at Tarbiat Modares University (Iran), Damascus University and al-Baath University (Syria), and Mardin Artuklu University (Turkey)).
+I am a Visiting Faculty member and Resident Senior Fellow at the Kurdish Political Studies Program at University of Central Florida (having taught previously at Indiana University-Bloomington (USA), Tarbiat Modares University (Iran), Damascus University and al-Baath University (Syria), and Mardin Artuklu University (Turkey)).
 I specialize in the languages, literatures and cultures of the Kurdish, Persian and Arabic worlds, and Comparative Literature.

 My first book, Comparative Literature in Iran and the Arab World 1903 - 2012 (1st edition: Samt Press, Tehran 2013; 2nd edition: Egyptian Cultural Academy, Cairo 2017), deals with linguistic and literary genres in Islamic/ate world in general and in Arabo-Persian world in particular from the classical period to the present.
 My second book It Is Only Sound That Remains (Salahaddin University Press, 2016) aims to give a different voice through the life and legacy of modern Persian feminist poet, Forough Farrokhzad, to the male-dominated Kurdish language and culture at the heavy presence of Kurdish female fighter at the age of ISIL.